Doha College

 Doha College is a coeducational British international independent school located in Doha, Qatar.
-Doha College (or DC) was established in 1980 and was opened to meet the demands of a British-style education in the country.
-It has a student body of over 2,310 people from over 76 nationalities.
+Established in 1980, the school was founded to meet the growing demand for a British-style education in Qatar.
+Doha College operates as a not-for-profit organisation and provides education for pupils aged 3 to 18 through the British curriculum, from Early Years to A Levels.

+The school serves more than 2,800 pupils representing over 90 nationalities and is one of the largest British international schools in Qatar.

-Doha College is an academically selective school, both for admissions and progress between key stages.
-The school is a not-for-profit organisation.
+Doha College is academically selective for admission and progression between certain key stages.
+The school has received accreditation from the Council of British International Schools (COBIS) and has been recognised internationally for its academic performance and educational standards.

-The school is included in The Schools Index as one of the 150 best private schools in the world and among top 15 schools in the Middle East.
+The school is included in The Schools Index as one of the world's leading private schools and has been recognised among the top schools in the Middle East.

 History

 The school opened in April 1980 to meet the demand for a British curriculum in the country and is one of the oldest schools teaching the British curriculum in the region.